 Although fresh lumpia is best eaten as soon as it is put together, you can store fresh lumpia in a container in the fridge for a few days before serving.
 Before eating fresh lumpia from the refrigerator, take it out twenty minutes before serving to bring it to room temperature.
 Slightly warm up the brown sugar sauce before topping the roll with it.

-If you are interested in other Filipino main dishes that involved vegetables, check out the post on tortang talong!
+If you are interested in other Filipino veggie-filled dishes such as this lumpiang sariwa recipe, check out the post on tortang talong!

 Lumpiang Sariwa (Fresh Lumpia)